creative-area/php-art/README.md

 		'title' => 'test title',
 	)

-If you want to inititalize data with default values, just do
+If you want to inititalize data with default values, just do an `array_merge` before filter

 	$data = array_merge( $default, $data )
     $data = $art->filter( $data, $default );